 No evidence exists currently that the fatter one gets, the more calories they burn, and thus at some point, they reach a metabolic threshold where they start losing weight because the fat starts to consume itself.
 Instead, all evidence at present strongly suggests that indeed a threshold is reached, but that threshold is the downward slide into more severe obesity and fat gain.
-So, how accurate is the whole “10 pounds of resting/passive muscle burns fifty (50) calories per day and ten (10) pounds of fat burns only twenty (20) calories” claim?
+So, how accurate is the whole “10 pounds of resting/passive muscle burns sixty (60) calories per day and ten (10) pounds of regular fat and/or skinny fat burns only twenty (20) to thirty (30) calories” claim?

 Measuring Metabolism and Metabolic Rate

 The Mifflin St Jeor equation — which calculates basal metabolic rate (BMR) — is considered to be the most accurate mathematically scientific measure for metabolism to date, for both males and females.

 - Female – ((9.99 x weight/kg)+(6.25 x height/cm)-(4.25 x age) – 166)x.15)-(9.99 x weight/kg)+(6.25 x height/cm)-(4.25 x age) – 166)

 - Male – ((9.99 x weight/kg)+(6.25 x height/cm)-(4.25 x age) + 5)x.15)-(9.99 x weight/kg)+(6.25 x height/cm)-(4.25 * age) + 5)